“Stories of Social Change: Spirituality in Action” is a multimedia exhibit at USC Annenberg.

 As pastor of First African Methodist Episcopal Church, Rev. Murray transformed a small congregation of 250 into an 18,000-member church with economic development programs that brought jobs, housing and corporate investment into South Los Angeles.

-Jerry Berndt Archives
+Jerry Berndt Archive

 The USC Center for Religion and Civic Culture has studied the local faith community’s efforts to create change since the aftermath of Los Angeles’ 1992 Civil Unrest.
 In the 1990s, photographer Jerry Berndt (deceased 2013) documented the worship and civic activities of congregations for “The Soul of Los Angeles” exhibit, including two spiritual exemplars: Rev. Dr. Cecil L. Murray and Father Greg Boyle, SJ.

 Berndt later traveled with CRCC’s cofounder Donald E. Miller to Rwanda, where he recorded the impact of the 1994 genocide of 800,000 Tutsi people, and exemplar Jean Gakwandi’s efforts to comfort survivors.

 Jerry Berndt’s photographs appeared in major magazines and are included in several permanent collections, including the Museum of Modern Art, New York City.